Midtown Welcomes New Public Art Project — ‘Light and Airy’

 ‘Light & Airy’ is an illuminated pop art sculpture inspired by Oklahoma City’s hospitality, sunsets, and the joy of shared meals.

-Made possible by: SSM Health Oklahoma, Midtown Renaissance, Oklahoma City Medical Business District, Lingo Construction, Midtown OKC, Downtown OKC Initiatives, Oklahoma City Community Foundation, OKC Midtown Rotary Foundation, and Fitzsimmons Architects
+Made possible by: SSM Health Oklahoma, Midtown Renaissance, Oklahoma City Medical Business District, Lingo Construction, Midtown OKC, Downtown OKC Initiatives, Oklahoma City Community Foundation, OKC Midtown Rotary Foundation, Fitzsimmons Architects and Johnson & Associates

 'Light and Airy' FAQ